 The bottom line: Don't forget that once you're pregnant, you will no longer have your normal menstrual period.
 If you notice that your period is early, very light in quantity, and has changed to a pink or brown color, this may be the first sign of pregnancy.
 See your doctor for a blood test, which can then accurately confirm the pregnancy.

 Did you know that on your most fertile day of your cycle you only have a 35% chance of getting pregnant?
-Maximise your chances of pregnancy by knowing exactly when the odds are at their greatest by clicking here.
+Maximise your chances of pregnancy with Ovulation Calculator by knowing exactly when the odds are at their greatest by clicking here.